Notes on Health & Fitness

 - 🧘 Breath trough the nose.
 More efficient oxygen usage, straighter teeth, better jaw, etc.

-- 🏋️ Heavy weights & less reps are better than lighter weights & more reps.
+- 🏋️ Heavy weights & less reps is better than lighter weights & more reps.
 Mainly because it makes you stronger and it causes more fat loss (up to 3 days after training).

 - 8 to 12 sets of 4 to 6 reps, seems to work best.